newrelic/java-log-extensions/examples/README.md

 ### logback

-Run the application with `./gradlew :examples:logback:run`.
+Run the application with `./gradlew :examples:logback-app:run`.
 The decorated log messages will be written to `examples/logback-app/logs/logback-app.log`.
 See [logback.xml](logback-app/src/main/resources/logback.xml) for the configuration.

 ### logback11

-Run the application with `./gradlew :examples:logback11:run`.
+Run the application with `./gradlew :examples:logback11-app:run`.
 The decorated log messages will be written to `examples/logback11-app/logs/logback11-app.log`.
 See [logback11.xml](logback11-app/src/main/resources/logback11.xml) for the configuration.